 How Spark Developer Can Be Compared to Hadoop Developer

 The rise of platforms like Hadoop and Apache Spark has moved the state of the art beyond mere programming, to the next frontier.
-If data scientist salary trends for these specialized skills are anything to go by, we’re fast moving past that frontier and beyond.
+If data scientist salary trends for these specialized skills are anything to go by, we’re fast moving past that frontier and beyond especially in offshore programming services.
 The age of the data scientist has now arrived, with Forbes reporting that about 53% of very large businesses are adopting big data.

 - Spark Developers

 - Hadoop Developers

 Along with the strong need for big data in the enterprise has come an increase in salaries for data scientists and related roles.
 Still, the recent developments have met with skeptics who wonder why this new technology is so important, and how exactly Hadoop Developers can be compared to Spark Devs.

 If you are unclear of the significance of the new data science now being rolled out by tech leaders, a quick look at the history of the field will help you understand where we are at.
 Hopefully, you will also gain a real, exciting sense of where things are headed.
 The frontier, in short, is a new age where data yields insights that have always been contained in siloed digital records but have, thus far, been hidden from us, due to the lack of our tools.

 Before 2012, roughly, give or take a few years, our ability to process information in large quantities and draw intelligence from it, was really shoddy.
 Not for lack of effort, but because certain breakthroughs had not yet occurred in our technology.
 2012 was the year multi-paradigm processing tools like Spark were launched, and Hadoop saw greater adoption.